 Contrary to popular belief, “single malt” doesn’t mean the whiskey comes from one single barrel.
 It actually means whiskey comes from one single distillery, but multiple barrels blended together!

 Essentially, it’s an opportunity for a distillery to create their own unique flavor and tasting style using whiskies created by only their hand.
 Creating a consistent flavor profile between barrels can be different since changes in terroir, cask size/type, and aging time all affect the quality of the whiskey.
 Each barrel has its own flavor.

 But the phrase “Single barrel” does indicate the whiskey came from one special barrel.
 These whiskies focus on the uniqueness of the barrel, rather than the consistent palate of the distillery.

 Single malt distillers will age thousands of barrels at a time as insurance.
 These barrels are then combined and tasted to make sure the new single malt is indistinguishable from the old.

 However, single malt whisky only contain malted barley, so they are single grain whiskies!
 These barley malts are twice distilled in copper pot stills and aged for at least three years in oak-only casks.
 (Though both European Oak and American Oak are allowed.)

-“Blended scotch whiskey,” on the other hand, is a blend of many different whiskies from many different barrels from many different distilleries.
+“Blended scotch whisky,” on the other hand, is a blend of many different whiskies from many different barrels from many different distilleries.
 They can also contain different grains like rye, corn, barley, or wheat.
 Usually, they focus on one element of the flavor characters.
 An example is Compass Box Peat Monster, which combined multiple whiskies to create a peat-focused bottled!

 Higher-end single malt scotches can be aged for decades.
 In any bottle you drink, the age marks the youngest whiskey in the blend.
 If you’re drinking a 12 year old scotch, it is likely the majority of the whiskey is much older!
 But even trace amounts of 12 year whiskey lists it as a 12 yo.